-This editorial is composed of a magazine cover along with two spreads that showcase the importance of typographic hierarchy.
+This editorial project is composed of a magazine cover along with two spreads that showcase the importance of typographic hierarchy.
 The article itself pertains to MF DOOM, a late UK hip-hop artist and goes into the makings of his album "Doomsday".

 You may also like